telerik/teststudio-docs/docs/features/recorder/compact-recording-toolbar.md

 ---
 # Compact Recording Toolbar

-The **Compact Recording Toolbar** is designed to maximize functionality and minimize the space on your screen.
+The **Compact Recording Toolbar** is designed to maximize the functionality of the recording process and minimize the space used from Test Studio on your screen.
 You can position it freely anywhere in the browser or WPF application, so it does not cover any elements from the application under test.
 In the following article you will learn more about all features of the **Compact Recording Toolbar**.

 ![Move Compact Recording Toolbar][1]